 First, make sure your phrasing is natural, and not clunky.
 Keyword-centric optimization might have you writing titles like “Dentist oral surgeon in Bristol TN,” which doesn’t sound like a sentence a normal person might write.
 Write in full, concise phrases, and be as accurately descriptive of your pages as possible.
 As long as there’s a strong indication of who you are and what you do, you’ll be in good shape.

 Second, be careful of repetition.
 Keyword-centric optimization would have you repeating a specific phrase on multiple titles and descriptions throughout your site.
 In semantic search, this can actually work against you.
-Feel free to target a few phrases that might give you a competitive edge, but keep your pages as diverse as possible.
+Feel free to target a few phrases that might give you a competitive edge but keep your pages as diverse as possible.

 “How-to,” “why,” and “what” articles are amazing tools for this.
-Get to know your existing customer base, and figure out what common questions they had when they were first searching for a business like yours.
+Get to know your existing customer base and figure out what common questions they had when they were first searching for a business like yours.
 Write posts that directly answer those questions (with descriptive, pointed titles), and you should have little trouble ranking for those queries when they arise.
 The more specific your niche here, the better.

 Finally, I want to mention RankBrain.
-RankBrain is Google’s new AI add-on to Hummingbird, designed to update Google’s algorithm automatically and regularly to improve its semantic understanding of queries.
+RankBrain is Google’s AI add-on to Hummingbird, designed to update Google’s algorithm automatically and regularly to improve its semantic search understanding of queries.
 Simply put, its job is to figure out complex, ambiguous types of queries and map them to simpler, more natural versions.
-Accordingly, your content strategy should be focused on the simpler, more natural versions of
+Accordingly, your content marketing strategy should be focused on the simpler, more natural versions of

 Google is already quite impressive.
 It’s able to reasonably guess the meaning behind your given search phrase, even with the elementary Hummingbird update.
 But the future of semantic search will likely extend far beyond the current limits of algorithm technology.

 Already, Google is beginning to incorporate various external factors into its search results, based on your own personal data.
 It might creep you out to learn that this is happening, but it’s also giving you much more relevant results.
-Google likely knows exactly where you live, and can use your previous search history to customize predictive search results.
+Google likely knows exactly where you live and can use your previous search history to customize predictive search results.